Large scale structure prior knowledge in the dark siren method

 The variance in the galaxy number counts requires more work.
 It can be computed from the variance $\sigma^2(R)$ in the smoothed dark matter density contrast $\delta_s(z,\bs{x},R) $, where $R$ represents the smoothing scale.

 where the smoothed density contrast reads

 There, the window function $W_s(|\bs{x'}-\bs{x}|,R)$ smooths the dark matter density contrast $\delta\e{dm}(z,\bs{x}) \equiv (\rho\e{dm}(z,\bs{x})-\bar{\rho}\e{dm}(z))/\bar{\rho}\e{dm}(z)$ on a scale $R$ around the position $\bs{x}$.
 The local dark matter energy density $\rho\e{dm}(z,\bs{x})$ averages on spacelike hypersurfaces of constant cosmic time defined by the cosmological redshift $z$ to $\bar{\rho}\e{dm}(z)$.
 In principle, the window function support domain should take the shape of the voxels.
 For simplicity, we assume that the voxels are equivalent in shape to spheres, and neglect any errors arising from not capturing their full shape.
+As we shall see, we only need an approximate estimate of the variance.
 For this purpose, we extract the redshift-dependent radius from the voxel volume $\mathcal{V}\e{vox}(z) = 4 \pi R^3(z)/3$, which can be calculated using Eq.\,\eqref{eq:Volume} and compute the corresponding window function as follows

 Its Fourier transform reads

 where $j_1(x)$ is a spherical Bessel function.
 A straightforward computation gives

 where in practice we apply an infrared and UV cut-off to the integral.
 The matter power spectrum $P(z,k)$ is defined as